All Episodes

 Just to make a point?

-Uh maybe they'll find a diamond in the rough.
+Maybe they'll find a diamond in the rough.

-I am a um not a corporation in the sense that you mean it, but I'll just tell you this.
+I am a not a corporation in the sense that you mean it, but I'll just tell you this.

-If I were faced with the obstacles that exist today to doing business that have been put there by this administration, the last thing I would do would be to do anything that appears to be cowering to this bunch of people.
+If I were faced with the obstacles exist today to doing business that have been put there by this administration, the last thing I would do would be to do anything that appears to be cowering to this bunch of people.

 I wouldn't do a PR stunt.